Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 There is four-factor balancing test considered when deciding if a particular use of a copyrighted work is a "fair use":

-This notice lets users know that "this site contains copyrighted material the use of which has not always been specifically authorized by the copyright owner."
+Clean Air Revival has a Fair Use Notice that lets users know that "this site may contain copyrighted material the use of which has not always been specifically authorized by the copyright owner."

-Global Public Media states that they're using this material as part of their "efforts to advance understanding of issues of ecological and humanitarian significance" and that they believe that this constitutes a "fair use" of the material in accordance with Title 17 U.S.C.
+Clean Air Revival states that it's using this material as part of its "effort to advance the understanding of environmental, political, human rights, economic, democratic, scientific, and social justice issues, etc." and that it believes that this constitutes a "fair use" of the material in accordance with Title 17 U.S.C.
 Section 107.

 "this site contains copyrighted material the use of which has not always been specifically authorized by the copyright owner."